Where are the French riots and why are they happening?

 Police and firefighters struggled to contain protesters and extinguish numerous blazes through the night that damaged schools, police stations and town halls or other public buildings, according to a spokesperson for the national police.

-The national police on Thursday reported fires or skirmishes in multiple cities overnight, from Toulouse in the south to Lille in the north, though the nexus of tensions was Nanterre and other Paris suburbs.
+The national polic have reported fires or skirmishes in multiple cities, from Toulouse in the south to Lille in the north, though the nexus of tensions was Nanterre and other Paris suburbs.

-Police arrested 180 people around the country on Wednesday night, more than half of them in the Paris region.
-The interior minister, Gerald Darmanin, said 170 officers had been injured in the unrest but none of the injuries were life-threatening.
+The interior minister, Gerald Darmanin, said more than 200 officers had been injured in the unrest on Thursday night.
+More than 6,000 fires were attended by the fire brigade and the police, he also said, adding that nearly 500 buildings had been affected.

 The unrest has revived memories of riots in 2005 that convulsed France for three weeks and forced then-president Jacques Chirac to declare a state of emergency.